CluedIn-io/CluedIn.Documentation/docs/020-deployment/azure/090-full-azure-cli-install.md

 - Provision a [hostname for the CluedIn application](https://documentation.cluedin.net/deployment/azure/dns), for example: `cluedin-dev.companyName.com`.
 - Purchase or generate an [SSL certificate](https://documentation.cluedin.net/deployment/azure/certificate) bound to *.hostname, for example: *.cluedin-dev.companyName.com.
 If you choose not to use HTTPS immediately (despite its importance, especially for production environments), you can reconfigure CluedIn later to use HTTPS.
-- You own a Docker Hub account, for which you requested access to CluedIn's Docker images.
+- You own or have access to a Docker Hub account, for which you requested access to CluedIn's Docker images.
 Please contact `support@cluedin.com` if you have not gotten the access enabled yet.
+Please note that if you are using an account that has MFA enabled, you need to [create an Access Token](https://docs.docker.com/docker-hub/access-tokens/) and use it instead of your docker password when asked to enter your Docker credentials during the installation process.

 ### Download the Installation script and run it